jimthedev/esbox/README.md

 #### ES2016 in a box

-A local sandbox for experimenting with ES2016 JavaScript.
+Tool for experimenting with ES2016 JavaScript, with zero setup and full access to Node.

 ![demo-gif]